Nilma/vite-project/README.md

-Here is your README.md file in proper markdown format:

 # React 19 with Vite Setup Guide

 This guide explains how to set up a React 19 project using Vite.
 Follow these steps to create a project, update React to version 19, and customize your development server.